 Decluttering is usually the first step in order to make the painting and cleaning process easier.
-Keep in mind that closets, cupboards and pantries should look spacious and neat, so be sure to remove all items that are not necessary.
+Keep in mind that closets, cupboards, and pantries should look spacious and neat, so be sure to remove all items that are unnecessary.

 Schedule small chunks of time to work on each space to keep from feeling overwhelmed and arm yourself with boxes and garbage bags for donation and trash.

-Items that you are planning to keep in storage (i.e. seasonal decorations, memories, etc.) should be placed into labeled totes, packed and ready to move.
-This will make it easier for you in the new home, since no unpacking or purging will be necessary.
-While showing your home you may want to store these totes neatly stacked in the basement or other storage space.
+Items that you are planning to keep in storage (i.e. seasonal decorations, memories, etc.) should be placed into labeled totes, packed, and ready to move.
+This will make it easier for you in the new home since no unpacking or purging will be necessary.
+While showing your home, store these totes neatly stacked in the basement or other storage space.

-Don't forget to increase your home's curb-appeal.
-Declutter the yard by pruning or removing overgrown shrubs, removing broken outdoor furniture and adding a new layer of mulch.
+Don't forget to increase your home's curb appeal.
+Declutter the yard by pruning or removing overgrown shrubs, removing broken outdoor furniture, and adding a layer of mulch.

-By taking the time now to purge through your belongings you will benefit in several ways.
+By taking time now to purge through your belongings, you will benefit in several ways.